Kitware/SMTK/doc/release/smtk-3.3.md

 information, see the Properties section of the Resources description in the user guide.

+## Changes to Operations
+### Removal of MarkModified operation
+The MarkModified operation has been removed since it was considered redundant.
+The attribute Signal operation should be used instead.

+### Removal of "Operation Created" Event

+Operation creation is often performed within observation events (so the created operation can be added to the launcher queue), so it is possible to deadlock ModelBuilder by repeatedly create operations when an operation is running.
+Since no call sites specifically filter for this event type, it has been removed.

 ## Changes to SMTK's Observer System
 ### Resource & Operation Observer signature